TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vmsize-notinregion-noexeption-SkuRegRec.md

 | PowerShell | Use the [Get-AzComputeResourceSku](https://docs.microsoft.com/powershell/module/az.compute/get-azcomputeresourcesku) command and filter for a region:<br>`Get-AzComputeResourceSku` &vert; `where {$_.Locations.Contains("<<insert-region>>")}` |
  Azure CLI | Use the [az vm list-skus](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-list-skus) command with the `--location` parameter to filter for a region and the `--size` parameter to match the size name:<br>`az vm list-skus --location <<insert-region>> --size <<insert-size>> --output table`|
 | REST API| Use the [Resource SKUs - List](https://docs.microsoft.com/rest/api/compute/resourceskus/list) operation.|<br>

-You can also peruse [Products available by region](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines) to see which products are available in all the regions.